-With 2019 well underway, it’s only natural to look ahead to what’s to come.
-From upcoming events to new and exciting opportunities, a new year signifies a fresh start, a springboard from which to launch into the future.
-As a forward-thinking company, Great Lakes Case & Cabinet is constantly striving to learn and get ahead of new and innovative technologies and trends.
-That’s why we asked some of our top leaders in a variety of industries to tell us what they expect to see in 2019 and created this round-up of trends.
+With 2019 underway, it’s only natural to look ahead to what’s to come.
+From upcoming events to new and exciting opportunities, a new year signifies a fresh start, a springboard to launch into the future.
+As a forward-thinking company, Great Lakes Case & Cabinet is constantly seeking to learn and stay ahead of new and innovative technologies and trends.
+That’s why we asked our top leaders from a variety of industries to tell us what they expect to see in 2019.
 Take a look:

 Brett DeVita, GLCC’s Regional Sales Manager, Northeast Region